shanamatthews/notion/README.md

 # Notion page creator

 A cli tool to create notes pages in [Notion](https://www.notion.so/).
 Creates a skeleton notes page from structured markdown outlines.
+Originally used with rwxrob's [old beginner boost outline](https://github.com/rwxrob/boost/tree/old-20210722) written in markdown.

 Built with Notion's [JavaScript API](https://developers.notion.com/) and shell scripts.